Uniqueness of the multiplicative cyclotomic trace: Background on -categories and -operads

-is a homotopy equivalence. \item[(3)] For every finite collection of objects $C_1,\ldots C_n$ of $\O^\otimes_{\langle 1\rangle}$, there exists an object $C$ of $\O^\otimes_{\langle n\rangle}$ and $p$-coCartesian morphisms $C\to C_i$ covering $\rho^i$, $1\leq i\leq n$. \end{enumerate} \begin{remark} This is the generalization of the notion of a multicategory (colored operad); to obtain the generalization of an operad we restrict to $\i$-operads equipped with an essentially surjective functor $\Delta^{0} \to p^{-1}(\{*,1\})$.
-To make sense of this, note that $p^{-1}(\{*,1\})$ should be thought of as the ``underlying'' $\i$-category associated to $\aO^{\otimes}$, which should contain only a single (equivalence class of) object if we're interested studying the $\i$-version of an ordinary operad. \end{remark}
+This is the generalization of the notion of a multicategory (colored operad); to obtain the generalization of an operad we restrict to $\i$-operads equipped with an essentially surjective functor $\Delta^{0} \to p^{-1}(\langle 1 \rangle)$.
+To make sense of this, note that $p^{-1}(\langle 1 \rangle)$ should be thought of as the ``underlying'' $\i$-category associated to $\aO^{\otimes}$, which should contain only a single (equivalence class of) object if we're interested in studying the $\i$-version of an ordinary operad.